destegabry/motoviaggiatori/README.md

 ## Deploy & Continuous Delivery

 The website is automatically built and deployed to GitHub Pages by [Travis CI](https://travis-ci.org) on each PR pushed on `master` branch.

+## Troubleshooting

+If some random images aren't served by GHPages, check if the names starts with `_`.